 Scholars at Mi Escuelita Preschools across DFW receive daily virtual lesson plans.
 Record yourself reading your favorite childhood story aloud (remember to show the pictures) to brighten their day!
 Recordings will accompany the lessons plans and may be submitted to firstname.lastname@example.org.

-Vogel Alcove.
+Be part of Vogel Alcove’s Video Storytime.
 Record a video of yourself reading a book to bring joy to children experiencing homelessness.

-Ark of Hope.
-Volunteers act as listeners, mentors or survivor coaches on a text chat survivor support site.
+Volunteer with Ark of Hope to act as a listener, mentor or survivor coach on a text chat survivor support site.

-United to Learn Virtual Career Day.
-Calling all professionals to inspire students!
-To create an interactive and inspirational outlet for children to learn about and explore new activities during this uncertain COVID-19 global pandemic, United to Learn has designed a virtual channel that will allow you to share or present your hobby or day-to-day responsibilities during a typical workday.
+Inspire students during the United to Learn Virtual Career Day.
+To create an interactive and inspirational outlet for children to learn about and explore new activities during COVID-19, United to Learn has designed a virtual channel that will allow you to share or present your hobby or day-to-day responsibilities during a typical workday.
 Click here to embark on an adventure with Dallas ISD students.

-Be My Eyes is a free app that connects blind and low-vision people with sighted volunteers and company representatives for visual assistance through a live video call.
+Be My Eyes is a free app that connects blind and low-vision people with sighted volunteers and company representatives for visual assistance through live video calls.

 BookShare provides opportunities for volunteers to scan and edit books and to describe images for people with dyslexia, blindness, cerebral palsy and other reading barriers.

 Crisis Text Line.
 You will be trained to provide 24/7 support for those in crisis.
-Greatest needs are in the evenings.
+The greatest needs are in the evenings.

-American Corporate Partners AdvisorNet: Volunteers provide advice to veterans about career paths and goals.
+The American Corporate Partners AdvisorNet works with volunteers who can provide advice to veterans about career paths and goals.

 If your strengths lie in languages and writing, there are several ways to provide virtual help to organizations and communities in need: